flytbase/flytdocs/source/docs/FlytPOD/Hardware_specifications.rst

 GPS-Magnetometer
 ^^^^^^^^^^^^^^^^

 External GPS-MAG can be connected to FlytPOD through the connector provided on the side.
-Default port available for this is GPS-MAG 1.
-GPS-MAG 2 is reserved for now.
+Default port available for this is GPS-MAG 1 in FlytPOD.
 Use of a Standoff is recommended in order to avoid interference.
 Make sure to mount it in such a way that FlytPOD heading is aligned with the GPS-MAG board heading.

+.. attention:: FlytPOD PRO comes with two GPS-MAG ports.
+This offers a fail safe mechanism for reliable navigation.

-.. note:: * Of the two ports provided, GPS-MAG 1 must be used for connecting external GPS-MAG as GPS-MAG 2 is reserved for future       development.
+ .. .. note:: * Of the two ports provided, GPS-MAG 1 must be used for connecting external GPS-MAG as GPS-MAG 2 is reserved for future development.